Mat-thieu/Framework-JS/README.md

 - Resolve conflict when using Object.prototype with jQuery
 - Create a more efficient router structure (with the addition of namespaces, the current implementation sucks)
 - Create multi template getter, perhaps a multi data injector as well
+- Perhaps add a data caching option as well, decreasing the amount of requests is kind of the point of a javascript framework.

 At the moment, the router loops over every single available route until it finds a match, with the addition of namespaces it would make sense to first determine if the current route points towards a namespace and then only look for a match within in that namespace.